neopragma/dnmusic/breathing.md

 Musicians have found that by opening the mouth in an O shape we can quickly fill our lungs.
 We can also inhale through the nose, or through both the nose and mouth simultaneously.

 The key thing is to pull the air in quickly and quietly and engage the instrument right away.
+We don't want to hold the air and then start playing.
+That makes it harder to control the attack.

 Good breathing technique overlaps with other techniques for playing.
 Our instrument will not be in contact with our lips while we inhale.
 Therfore, we need to cultivate the skill of hearing the next note we intend to play in our minds.